 The great thing about this easy knitting pattern is that both sides look great too.
 So it's reversible.
 The first side (left) is the broken rib stitch pattern and the reverse side(right) is the rice stitch pattern.
 Isn't it pretty?

 For this knitting pattern I decided to use Lion Brand Wool-Ease Thick & Quick.
 I don't normally use a lot of super bulky yarns but I really wanted a quick and easy knitting project.
-This yarn is great for that and I loved all the color choices.
+This yarn is great for that plus I loved all the color choices.

 Here is a PDF version of the broken rib cowl and headband pattern